shiningpanda/selenose/docs/index.rst

     $ pip install selenose

-It can take time as Selenium server's jar is downloaded on the fly during installation.
+It can take a while as Selenium server's jar is downloaded on the fly during installation.

 Python 3
 ^^^^^^^^